vchinna15/Algorithm/README.md

 Big-O Notation:

 Algorithm design techniques (clasification of algorithms by design method:
-1. Divide and Conquer (Devide, recursion, conquer)
+1. Divide and Conquer (Divide, recursion, conquer)
 2. Greedy
 3. Dynamic Programming
 4. Linear Programming
-5. Reduction (Transforma nd conquer)
+5. Reduction (Transform and conquer)

 classification by Implementation methods:
 1. Recursion or Iteration
-2. PRocedural or Declarative
+2. Procedural or Declarative
 3. Serial or parallel or distributive
 4. Deterministic or Non-Deterministic
 5. Exact or Appropriate